springfall2008/batpred/README.md

        minutes: 15
        energy: 0.25
 ```

+If you wish to trigger based on charging or discharging the battery rather than spare solar energy you can instead use the following binary sensors

+**binary_sensor.predbat_charging** - Will be True when the home battery is inside a charge slot (either being charged or being held at a level)
+**binary_sensor.predbat_discharging** - Will be True when the home battery is inside a force discharge slot.
+This does not include discharge freeze slots where the charge rate is set to zero to export excess solar only.

 ### Holiday mode

 When you go away you are likely to use less electric and so the previous load data will be quite pessimistic.
 Using the configuration item **input_number.predbat_holiday_days_left** in Home assistant you can set the number of full days that you will be away for (including today).
 The number will count down by 1 day at midnight until it gets back to zero.
 When holiday days left is non-zero holiday mode is active.